MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/real-time-detections.md

     - Based on the configuration set in your tenant, data will be shown in UTC or local timezone, with the timezone information available in the first column.

-    - You can navigate to the individual email entity page from the list view by clicking the **Open in new window** icon**.
+    - You can navigate to the individual email entity page from the list view by clicking the **Open in new window** icon.

     - You can also customize your columns to add or remove columns to optimize your view.